 3 Reasons an Educational Label Can be a Good Thing

 Having your child labeled can be one of the most trying experiences of parenting.
-So much so, that many parents avoid the diagnosis process.
-A reaction that is understandable as labeling and diagnosis can signal a clear shift in educational and emotional care.
+So much so that many parents avoid the diagnosis process.
+This reaction is understandable, as labeling and diagnosis can signal a clear shift in educational and emotional care.

 Labeling also helps students understand that their struggles have a name and can be compartmentalized.
 In other words, their diagnosis defines one part of their life, not who they are.
-For example, a child with a learning disability may have an average (or even above average) IQ score, while still performing below their potential in a specific area.
+For example, a child with a learning disability may have an average (or even above average) IQ score yet still perform below their potential in a specific area.

 The students interviewed during my research often described this time in their lives as being a relief.
 It was a process, but they felt as if the burden of failure or lack of intelligence was lifted.
 Powerful!

-The best advice I could provide them was that this is just a word.
+The best advice I could give was that this is just a word.
 It does not change how they know their daughter or what they wish for her future.
 This word does not change that they had found a program that was the best fit for their daughter.
 What this word did was open the door to their daughter’s best educational opportunities in their new home country and state.

 Get free access to templates that are useful for schools and parents